Wei Harrington

 Great fit if you…

-• want weight support through calm, consistent movement
+• want weight support through calm, consistent, low-impact movement

 • prefer low-impact routines that are easier on joints